Koha-Community/kohadocs/source/tools.rst

    -  Used to print a holds slip

-   -  The holds slip is generated when a hold is confirmed
+   -  The holds slip is generated when a hold is confirmed and set to waiting.

 -  TRANSFERSLIP